nrkno/sofie-core/packages/documentation/docs/user-guide/installation/intro.md

 ---
-sidebar_label: Introduction
 sidebar_position: 1
-title: Getting Started
 ---
 # Getting Started

 _Sofie_ can be installed in many different ways, depending on which platforms, needs, and features you desire.
-If this is your first time working with _Sofie_, we recommend you start with the [Installation and Setup](installation/README) portion of this guide.
-It will walk you through all the required steps to get _Sofie_ running on your local machine as well as provide the resources to attach additional hardware \(vision mixers, audio mixes, etcetera\) if necessary.
+The _Sofie_ system consists of several applications that work together to provide complete broadcast automation system.
+Each of these components' installation will be covered in this guide.
+Additional information about the products or services mentioned alongside the Sofie Installation can be found on the [Further Reading page](../resources.md).

+There are four minimum required components to get a Sofie system up and running.
+First you need the [_Sofie Core_](installing-sofie-server-core.md), which is the brains of the operation.
+Then a set of [_Blueprints_](installing-blueprints.md) __to handle and interpret incoming and outgoing data.
+Next, an [_Ingest Gateway_](installing-a-gateway/rundown-or-newsroom-system-connection/README) __to fetch the data for the Blueprints.
+Then finally, a [_Playout Gateway_](installing-a-gateway/playout-gateway.md) to send the data to your playout device of choice.

 ## Sofie Core Pages